 - Crafted sculptures using 40,000 cans of food

-The reasons charitable events are so popular are obvious:
+The reasons charitable team building events are so popular are obvious:

 - It feels good!
 What team building event fills your heart with that warm fuzzy?
 Fire walking or getting fired up about working together to help those in need?